-Outside the tent there is a fire pit, which you can take out camp chairs to sit around, plus a bioethanol fire heater on the deck and wood pellet heater inside, so even in the colder months you won’t feel cold.
+Outside the tent there is a fire pit, which you can take out camp chairs to sit around, plus a bioethanol fire heater on the deck and a wood pellet heater inside, so even in the colder months, you won’t feel cold.

 There were a number of books inside our tent including some Australian classics and wildlife books, which we used to identify the birds.
 We saw plenty of kookaburras and what we are pretty sure were willie wagtails.

 We stayed in the tent named Lomandra, which along with Spoonbill has a large bath in the bathroom, with views over the lagoon.
 I would absolutely recommend one of these two tents as it was so relaxing listening to the sounds of the birds and looking out the window while I enjoyed a bath.
 The bathrooms are fully contained rooms with a proper toilet and shower (as well as the bath in two of the tents).